golangkorea/golang-spec/Declarations and scope/type_declarations.md

 # Type declarations

 A type declaration binds an identifier, the *type name*, to a <a href="#Types">type</a>.
-Type declarations come in two forms: Alias declarations and type definitions.
+Type declarations come in two forms: alias declarations and type definitions.

 <pre>
 <a id="TypeDecl">TypeDecl</a> = "type" ( <a href="#TypeSpec">TypeSpec</a> | "(" { (<a href="#TypeSpec">TypeSpec</a> ";" } ")" ) .